AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 The main feature of vaults is the ability to **borrow** Angle stablecoins.
 A vault is opened when users deposit tokens as [**collateral**](../glossary.md) into a `VaultManager` contract.
 When doing so, they can choose to borrow a certain amount of agTokens against their collateral.
 The agTokens borrowed are minted and deposited into their wallets, for them to use however they want.
 For instance, one may want to borrow stablecoins to profit from stablecoins yield, while keeping exposure to their collateral.

 Users with borrowed stablecoins should monitor their vaults' [health factor](../glossary.md).
 This metric keeps track of the "health" of the vault: it compares the collateral ratio of the vault with the minimum accepted.
-If the value of the collateral with respect to the agTokens borrowed decreases too much, the health factor will go below 1 and the vault can get [**liquidated**](liquidations.md).
+If the value of the collateral with respect to the agTokens borrowed decreases so much that the health factor goes below 1, then the vault can get [**liquidated**](liquidations.md).

 ![Angle Vaults](../../.gitbook/assets/Vault.png)

-#### Composable actions
+### Composable actions

 With an opened vault, there are many different actions that can be performed beyond borrowing stablecoins: adding collateral, removing collateral from it, repaying the agToken debt.
 All these actions can be combined with one another in a single transaction.